From Woman To Human: The Life and Work of Charlotte Perkins Gilman

 Gilman strove to understand the basis for the societal strictures that defined "woman" so narrowly.
 She was inspired by sociologist Lester Ward to investigate and trace the developments in human history that had led to such inequitable gendered divisions of labor.
 Gilman wrote Women and Economics, her most influential book during her lifetime, in a matter of several weeks during the fall of 1897.
 Its forward-looking chapters owed much to the Fabian socialists she had met during her first trip to England in 1896.

 She was not alone in wanting to understand the constrictions of the day's society through economics: Thorstein Veblen's The Theory of the Leisure Class (1899) and Olive Schreiner's Woman and Labour (1911) both explored similar questions and were similarly influential around the world.
 Gilman began to see herself as part of an international community of activists, working toward a more egalitarian society.
 She received letters from around the globe, particularly from women who wanted her to know how much her work inspired them.

 In This Our World, Gilman's first published volume of poetry, was published in England in 1896.
 As her works grew in number and scope, and as she continued to appear at international congresses and to lecture throughout Europe, more of her books and articles were translated into foreign languages.
 Women and Economics alone was translated into seven languages within a few years of its publication.

 To celebrate the sesquicentennial of Gilman's birth, the Schlesinger Library has digitized Gilman's papers, with the generous help of the Cynthia Green Colin Fund.
-You may browse the collection finding aid, learn more about Gilman's life, and view her diaries, letters, writings, and drawings by clicking here.
+You may browse the collection finding aid to learn more about Gilman's life, and view her diaries, letters, writings, and drawings.